 Are young people able to access employment opportunities?

 Sixty-seven per cent of young Kenyans cited lack of employment opportunities as a main challenge.
 They attribute this to scarce work opportunities, inequitable access to existing opportunities, and high levels of gender and ethnic discrimination.

 What are the report's recommendations for the future?

 Young people surveyed for the report recommend encouraging more youth participation in civic engagement, community decision-making and policy-making.
 They also recommend enforcing workplace standards to protect against gender, age, ethnicity and disability discrimination.

 Read the Next Generation Kenya report.

 The Next Generation series focuses on the attitudes and aspirations of young people, and the policies and conditions that support them in becoming creative, fulfilled and active citizens.
 This includes their views on education and employment, their daily lives and networks, their hopes and fears for their country and their degree of international engagement and views on the wider world.

 Simon Ndirangu is a member of the British Council's Future Leaders Connect programme.
-Applications for Future Leaders Connect, the global network for emerging policy leaders, are now open and will close on Sunday 13 May at 23.59 UK time.
+Applications for Future Leaders Connect, the global network for emerging policy leaders, are now closed and will reopen in 2020.